bfeldman89/jail_scrapers/README.md

 ## summary

-Every hour at 15min past the hour, a `scrapers.py` scrapes the online jail dockets for ten separate county jails in Mississippi and tprogramatically enters the raw data into an Airtable base.
-When an intake sheet is detected for the first time, not only is the data entered into the Airtable base, but also `web_to_pdf.py` creates and uploads a pdf of the intake sheet to documentcloud.org.
-Every four hours, `polish_data.py` performs several functions to automate a lot of data standardization and cleaning.
+Every hour at 15min past the hour, a `scrapers.py` scrapes the online jail dockets for ten separate county jails in Mississippi and programatically enters the raw data into an Airtable base.
+The functions in `standardization.py` standardize the LEA and race accross jails.

+When an intake sheet is detected for the first time, not only is the data entered into the Airtable base, but also `web_to_pdf.py` creates a pdf of the intake sheet, and `pdf_to_dc.py` uploads that pdf to documentcloud.org.
+Every four hours, `polish_data.py` performs several functions to automate a lot of data cleaning.
+Once per day, `snapshot.py` runs to record the total admissions and the total jail population per jail for the day.

 `scrapers.py` also keeps track of how long people are listed on the jail dockets to calculate approximate lengths of incarceration.
 A more precise figure for length of incarceration is available for five of the ten jails, for which exact datetimes of release (`DOR`) are provided.
 Occassionally, the initial booking data is updated, and although `scrapers.py` will update the Airtable base accordingly, a new pdf is not generated for every version of the intake sheet.
 For example, if someone is booked for a DUI, and the next morning, the charges are updated to include a reckless driving charge, the Airtable base will reflect the updated charges, but the pdf will be a timestamped snapshot of the initial intake sheet.